Reflection Paper: Professional Writing Guide

 Have you ever thought that sharing your experiences about a movie, a book or any other things that have impressed you could be so helpful in writing your reflection paper?
 That is not a joke.
-When you are sharing with your friends your emotions after you have watched a movie, you are practicing writing such kind of paper.
+When you are sharing with your friends your emotions after you have watched a movie, you are practising writing such kind of paper.

 What Is a Reflection Paper: Definition and Explanation

 Now, try to remember what you are usually saying in such situations, and write it down.
 You might be wondering why you should do so.
 Well, because a reflection paper is sharing your thoughts and feelings about an event or a phenomenon.